-British Airways – Dedicated kids’ channel from Disney and Cartoon Network, plus family movies.
+British Airways: Dedicated kids’ channel from Disney and Cartoon Network, plus family movies.
 Colouring book with puzzles and crayons in a swim bag style ruck-sack.
 (Very limited amounts of nappies are carried on board, and a couple of bottles of SMA milk, just in case a parent runs out.)
 Read my review of British Airways here.
 An additional bonus is you can choose your seats for free online after booking, IF you are flying with an infant.

 Cathay Pacific – On long haul flights a colourful children’s fun pack is offered to children from the age of 3-6.
 Kids cartoons, family movies and interactive games are also available.

 Emirates: Dedicated family check-in area at Dubai Intl Airport.
 Kids play areas in First class and Business lounges at Dubai airport, child size headsets, puzzle books, Lonely Planet Kids goodies, blanket/back pack, soft toys and a baby amenity kit.
 Kids TV channels and games.
 The crew will take a polaroid photo of your child wearing the Emirates hat as a souvenir.

 Eva Air: The select Hello Kitty flights are fun and great for young travellers.
 Literally everything is emblazoned with Hello Kitty and her ‘Magic Star’ friends.
 Even the cutlery and playing cards.

 Gulf Air: Toys and games from the Sky Nanny, as well as child friendly entertainment on TV.
 (Baby food, nappies, baby powder, baby lotion, baby wipes, baby bib and cotton bud packs are on all flights.)

 JetBlue: Children’s TV shows, unlimited children snacks and drinks for free.